rahul-wadhai2/Kotlin/RealTimeChatFeature/README.md

 The RealTimeChat app allows users to send and receive messages in a chat-like interface.
 It is built using modern Android development practices, including Jetpack Compose for the UI and the MVVM (Model-View-ViewModel) architectural pattern.

-*It simulates a basic chat experience with predefined messages.*
+*It simulates a basic, real-time chat experience.*

 ## Architecture: MVVM (Model-View-ViewModel)